-Have you binged on Stranger Things and been left with an appetite for more adventure, nostalgia and 80s pop culture references?
-Satisfy your craving with this selection of creepy, monstrous and thrilling stories.
+Has Stranger Things left you with an appetite for more adventure and 80s references?
+Satisfy your craving with our selection of creepy, thrilling stories

 If you enjoyed the creeping sense of dread throughout Stranger Things, pick up this masterful example of small-town horror.
-Starting with a crime that shocks and ripples through this tiny town, you won’t regret stepping into Jackson’s unsettling world packed with atmosphere and more than a hint of black comedy.
+Starting with a crime that shocks and ripples through this tiny town, you won’t regret stepping into Jackson’s unsettling world in a book that's packed with atmosphere and more than a hint of black comedy.

 This haunting novel begins with twenty-something Liv reminiscing about the events of a strange summer a decade ago.
 Filled with teenage angst, a tense plot and strange Norwegian folk tales, A Summer of Drowning straddles a line somewhere between mystery, suspense and horror.